Awards & Contests

 President's grant

-All application materials must be submitted by February 1 of the current year and sent to Runako Taylor.
+All application materials must be submitted by February 1 of the current year via email to Patricia Hatcher.

 The Young Cicero Reading, by Vincenzo Foppa